DaisyXinyiHe/eyediseaseclass/README.md

+# This project is a Midterm project from the FourthBrain training program.
 # eyediseaseclass
 Goal: design models and methods to predictively detect pathological images and explain the pathology sites in the image data.